Web DesignDesign TutorialsWorking with Clients

 The consensus is that men prefer bright colours while women like soft shades.

 However, your ideal customer is defined far beyond gender.
-Colour psychology is also a factor in age, class education, and climate data.
+Colour psychology also influences age, class education, and climate data.

 Children of young age prefer brighter shades of yellow, red, green, blue, orange, and purple.
 Also, they prefer solid colour blocks instead of patterns.